swcarpentry/training-course/_submissions/round-05/0/2013-05-16-chris-gray.md

 tags:
   - Biography
 ---
 I work as web and database programmer for the University of Waterloo Library.
 I have an educational background in philosophy and logic and medieval languages and literature.
-I&#8217;ve also pursued computational and corpus linguistics.
-I&#8217;ve been interested in educational theory since I noticed in grade school that many teachers did a poor job of it.
-I&#8217;ve done a lot of tutoring and teaching since high school in math, logic, and linguistics.
+I've also pursued computational and corpus linguistics.
+I've been interested in educational theory since I noticed in grade school that many teachers did a poor job of it.
+I've done a lot of tutoring and teaching since high school in math, logic, and linguistics.